 - Children 0-14 years-old or pre-high school: no-cost registration is required, low-cost child care is available

-If you need child care while attending GA, there are several Children’s Programs available (at subsidized rates).
-More about available Children's Programs.
+If you need child care while attending GA, there are several Children's Programs available (at subsidized rates).

-The Office of Youth and Young Adult Ministries strongly suggests that 14 year-olds who have completed the 8th grade but have not yet entered high school (or its equivalent) either enroll in one of the available Children's Programs or attend programming with their parent or guardian.
+The Office of Youth and Young Adult Ministries strongly suggests that 14 year-olds who have completed the 8th grade but have not yet entered high school (or its equivalent) either enroll in one of the available Children's Programs or attend GA programming with their parent or guardian.
 (Youth Caucus is more about life-stage than strict chronological age.
 Since programming is really targeted for those who are in the middle of the high-school range, those who have just finished 8th grade will not have their needs met.)
-14 year-olds who have not yet entered high school may register for GA at no cost but may not participate in Youth Caucus events without their parent or guardian.
+14 year-olds who have not yet entered high school may register for GA at no cost but may not participate in GA events without their parent or guardian.

 - Youth registration is required for youth in grades 9-12 under 18 years old